BigBlueHat/champ/README.md

 ## Install
 ```
 npm install -g champ
+pip install -r tag/requirements.txt
 ```
-*Note*: You will also need Python 2.x or greater installed on your system.
+*Note*: You will also need Python 2.x or greater installed on your system for reading the tag information out of your audio files.

 ## Usage
 ```